SNOWY VALLEYS WAY - North East Victoria and the Southern Riverina tourist route

 Other towns along the route are Kiewa-Tangambalanga, Tumbarumba, Batlow and Tumut.

-As mentioned, the Snowy Valleys Way starts (or ends) at Gundagai in New South Wales to the north and ends (or starts) in the city of Wangaratta in Victoria to the south west.
+As mentioned, the Snowy Valleys Way starts (or ends) at historic Gundagai (Sheridan St, Gundagai, pictured above, courtesy Destination NSW) in New South Wales to the north and ends (or starts) in the City of Wangaratta in Victoria to the south west.

 Crossing the Murray River between states takes place along the Alpine Way between Corryong and Khancoban.

-This alternative, slow-paced network of roads allows the tourist or day tripper the opportunity to take in some of the country’s most breathtaking scenery, explore the many small towns, villages and hamlets along the way and sample country cuisine at the many hotels, cafes, bakeries and restaurants and sample delicious cool-climate wines at the many boutique winers that are dotted along - and off - the route.
+This alternate, slow-paced network of roads allows the tourist or day tripper the opportunity to take in some of the country’s most breathtaking scenery, explore the many small towns, villages and hamlets along the way and sample country cuisine at the many hotels, cafes, bakeries and restaurants and sample delicate cool-climate wines at the many boutique wineries that are dotted along - and off - the route.